-Liberia has two main onshore basins namely, the Lake Piso basin and the Robert-Bassa basin.
-The confirmed seep in the Bassa basin is a strong geological indicator that the basin potential is promising and is open for further exploration, drilling and investment.
-The total acreage size of the Robert-Bassa basin is 2,961.7 km2, and the Lake Piso basin has an acreage of 1,700 km2
+Liberia has two main onshore basins: the Lake Piso basin and the Robert-Bassa basin.
+The confirmed seep in the Bassa basin is a strong geological indicator that the basin's potential is promising and remains open to further exploration.

 10,000km in Depth